How to declare Return Types for Functions in TypeScript

 }

-In the functionname is followed by colon and datatype.
+In this, functionName is followed by a colon and the data type.

-There are multiple ways to return an object from multiple values in Typescript.
-One way is using an Interface type that wraps the data inside an object of an interface type.
-Second-way using the union type which wraps
+There are several ways to return an object containing multiple values in TypeScript.
+One way is by using an Interface type that encapsulates the data inside an object of an interface type.
+Another way is by using a union type.

-If function returns multiple values, Return the object of an interface in typescript.
+If a function returns multiple values, you can return an object of an interface in TypeScript.

-First, Declare an interface that contains the type of fields or properties Declare the functions that return the type of interface.
-Functions can be of normal functions or expressions as given below Inside a function, Create an object interface type and return the interface
+First, declare an interface containing the types of fields or properties.
+Then, declare functions that return the type of interface.
+These functions can be either normal functions or expressions, as shown below.
+Inside the function, create an object of the interface type and return the interface.

-Here is an example of returning multiple values using normal function and arrow lambda expression function using interfaces.
+Here’s an example demonstrating the return of multiple values using both a normal function and an arrow lambda expression function using interfaces:

 // Interface type